 As I walk past Inyia Lake towards the old center, the crowds are eye-catching: Flyovers, street vendors, screaming billboards, and expensive hotels next to gray flats, which are covered by air conditioners and laundry.

 When I take a closer look, I see men wearing longyi, women's and children's faces smeared with 'thanaka', and monks in procession to collect their alms.
 I smell a blend of charcoal, spices and sweat.
 Suddenly I realise: Myanmar is a Southeast Asian country with an Indian touch.

-We can’t do much about the natural hazards itself.
-In fact, there is a good chance that natural hazards will increase as a result of climate change.
+We can't do much about the natural disasters itself.
+In fact, there is a good chance that natural disasters will increase as a result of climate change.
 In my opinion, the government of Myanmar could respond in three ways: adapt, protect or move.

 The move was started 10 years ago, when the capital was moved from Yangon to the upper Nay Pyi Taw.
 It had nothing to do with the floods that Yangon regularly encounters still now, but was motivated by domestic and geopolitical reasons.

 You can house a lot of people in Nay Pyi Taw.
 It is a kind of ghost town with empty 6 to 12-lane highways, large hotels with abandoned lobbies and ministries spread over an area as large as the Dutch province of Utrecht.
 But unfortunately, it is a dry area and therefore unlike Yangon in the Irrawaddy delta, not very suitable for rice cultivation.